 Liz Benton from The Den

 Usually when someone witnesses a murder they remove themselves from the dangerous situation and let the authorities handle it from there.
 But for graduate student Liz Benton, nothing will stop her from completing her thesis!
-In The Den, Liz sees a girl brutally murdered on the online webcam community she is using.
-Rather than staying off of the site indefinitely, Liz continues using it in the hopes of solving a crime, inevitably putting her life in danger.
+In The Den, Liz sees a girl brutally murdered in the webcam community she is using.
+Rather than staying off the site indefinitely, Liz continues using it in the hopes of solving a crime, inevitably putting her life in danger.
 Her email gets hacked and people in her life mysteriously disappear, but Liz doesn’t care—she is determined to get an A on her final project, even if her life depends on it!
 Stay the f**k off the Internet, Liz.

 Being 15-years-old makes dating so hard!
 Interacting with other human beings face-to-face is just too much work.
 So, what’s a sexually frustrated teen to do?
 Take to Internet chat rooms to find hot guys, of course.
-In Strangeland, Genevieve Gage and her friend Tiana just love chatting online with people their age.
+In Strangeland, Genevieve Gage and her friend Tiana just love chatting with people their age.
 They’re sure that the person on the other end of the computer screen is exactly who they say they are, so it’s totally cool and not dangerous at all.
 Until they chat with a guy named Captain Howdy.

 Captain Howdy invites them to his place for a party and because Genevieve and Tiana just want to “get it in” (as the kids say), they sneak out to meet up.
 To their complete surprise, Captain Howdy is actually a middle-aged man with a penchant for pain, piercings, and other unconventional fun.
 Since meeting Howdy, Genevieve has been more tight-lipped around the fellas.
-Because her lips were sewn shut.
+Because her lips are sewn shut.

 Mike Reilly and Terry Hutson in Feardotcom